kaisenlinux/manpages-dev/category/Passwords/crunch.md

               Specifies the file to write the output to, eg: wordlist.txt

        -p charset OR -p word1 word2 ...
               Tells  crunch  to  generate  words that don't have repeating characters.
 By default crunch will generate a wordlist size of #of_chars_in_charset ^ max_length.
-This option will in‐ stead generate #of_chars_in_charset!.
+This option will instead generate #of_chars_in_charset!.
 The ! stands for factorial.
 For example say the charset is abc and max length is 4..
-Crunch will by default generate  3^4  =  81  words.
+Crunch will by default generate  3^4  =
+              81  words.
 This option will instead generate 3! = 3x2x1 = 6 words (abc, acb, bac, bca, cab, cba).
 THIS MUST BE THE LAST OPTION!
 This option CANNOT be used with -s and it ignores min and max length however you must still specify two numbers.

        -q filename.txt
               Tells crunch to read filename.txt and permute what is read.
 This is like the -p option except it gets the input from filename.txt.

        -r Tells crunch to resume generate words from where it left off.  -r only works if you use -o.
 You must use the same command as the original command used to generate  the  words.
               The  only  exception to this is the -s option.
 If your original command used the -s option you MUST remove it before you resume the session.
 Just add -r to the end of the original command.

        -s startblock
               Specifies a starting string, eg: 03god22fs